-These are genuine made in the USA and top quality oak barrels for aging spirits!
-Most distilling manufactures carry knock-off replica oak barrels that don’t last and can’t give you an authentic, high quality end product spirit.
+These are genuine made in the USA and top quality oak barrels for sale that are used for aging spirits!
+Watch out for the knock-off replica oak barrels that don’t last and can’t give you an authentic, high quality end product spirit.

 There are a few things that come from our neighbors to the South that cannot be condemned: the tequila, and the women!
-If you’re looking for the women, I can’t help too much, the tequila on the other hand… But I digress… Today we got our first batch of Genuine Whiskey Oak Barrels!
-These top quality mini oak barrels hold a very deep char which will flavor your whiskey, color your whiskey, and store your whiskey.
-By law, whiskey and bourbon distilleries have to age their product for 2 years in order to sell it.
-These are 1 gallon Barrels (3 gallon barrels coming soon!!!), and being such, the charred surface area will allow a soaking time of 2 months or less!
+If you’re looking for the women, I can’t help too much, the tequila on the other hand we can help.
+We stock for sale Genuine Whiskey Oak Barrels!
+These top quality oak wooden barrels hold a very deep char which will flavor your whiskey, color your whiskey, and age your whiskey.
+By law, whiskey and bourbon distilleries have to age their product for a minimum of 2 years in order to sell it as a whisky or bourbon.
+These are 1 gallon wooden barrels for sale, 3 gallon wooden barrels for sale, 5 gallon wooden barrels for sale and 10 gallon wooden barrels for sale, the charred surface area will allow a aging time of 2 months or less!

 If you’re looking for a quality oak barrel, with or without a spigot, these oak barrels for sale are for you.
 We promise you will love them!!!

-First rinse the inside of the barrel by filling and emptying 2 or 3 times to remove any wood debris.
-Prior to use, your barrel must be filled with water or submerged for approximately 2 to 5 days.
-This will allow the oak to expand and retain liquid. (the barrel may leak until cured) After this initial curing period, place the barrel on the holder in a dry area.
-Liquid will continue to slowly drain through the wood for the following 2 to 7 days.
-Keep the barrel filled during this time.
-When the barrel stops draining, empty the contents and rinse again.
-You are now ready to fill with your spirits.
-Curing is VERY IMPORTANT!
-Unless you cure the barrel correctly, the barrel CAN LEAK!
+First rinse the inside of the oak barrel by filling and emptying 2 or 3 times to remove any wood debris.
+Prior to use, your barrel must be filled with water or submerged for approximately 1 to 5 days.
+This will allow the oak to expand and seal properly to retain liquid. (the barrel may leak until cured) After this initial curing period then you are ready to fill the barrel with spirits.
+Keep the barrel filled so when you are ready to empty the barrel of your spirits then have new spirit ready to go in.
+Storing a barrel dry will cause it split and dry out and can possibly damage enough to where you will need to replace it.
+Curing is very important!
+Unless you cure the barrel correctly, the barrel can leak!

 Filling Oak Barrels With Spirits